TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

+The Infinite Kind (Moneydance) - Co-authored by Stuart Beesley in collaboration with Moneydance as a support tool

-Author: Stuart Beesley - StuWareSoftSystems (November 2020 thru January 2021 - a lockdown project ~500 programming hours)
+Original Author: Stuart Beesley - StuWareSoftSystems (Nov 2020 thru Feb 2021 - a lockdown project ~500 programming hours)
 Credit: Derek Kent(23) for his extensive texting and many hours on this project!
         Also thanks to Kevin(N), Dan T Davis, and dwg for their testing, input and OFX Bank help/input.....

 Get more Scripts/Extensions from: https://yogi1967.github.io/MoneydancePythonScripts/

-NOTE: I AM JUST A USER - I HAVE NO AFFILIATION WITH MONEYDANCE!

 Minimum Moneydance version for use as an Extension: 2021 (build: 2012) - (Minimum version 2020 if run as a script)
 NOTE: You may need to download the MD preview version from: https://infinitekind.com/preview